Bolton says he is prepared to testify in Senate impeachment trial if subpoenaed

-WASHINGTON -- Former National Security Adviser John Bolton, highly sought by Democrats as an impeachment witness, said Monday that he is prepared to testify in a Senate trial if a subpoena is issued --a move that could be damaging to President Donald Trump.
+Former National Security Adviser John Bolton, highly sought by Democrats as an impeachment witness, said Monday that he is prepared to testify in a Senate trial if a subpoena is issued — a move that could be damaging to President Donald Trump.

 The development came as Trump called for a quick end to the impeachment process and congressional Republicans stepped up pressure on House Speaker Nancy Pelosi, D-Calif., to transmit articles to the Senate, allowing a trial to begin in the chamber.
 Pelosi has been holding on to the documents as Democrats seek guarantees about the scope of a Senate trial, including witnesses.